amankumarsbg21/8051-MICrocontroller/README.md

-1. It is first project on 8051 microcontroller here we give the i/p by the keypad and it print in the lcd when we press ON/C. it set the time in mili second and led start toggle with 50ms delay. what time we give in LCD that time it will toggle after the given time it will stop. when user reenter the value it reset duration and start blinking.
+1. It is project on 8051 microcontroller here we give the i/p through the keypad and it print in the lcd when we press ON/C. it set the time in mili second and led start toggle with with the given delay time. here basically we control the toggling speed. after 10sec it reset. when user reenter the delay time it set and generate the delay and it toggle 10sec.